Trine Mygind Korsby

 Øster Farimagsgade 5, Opgang E, København K, 16 Øster Farimagsgade 5, Building: 16-2-20

 Primary fields of research

-Other thematic fields: Experiments in collaboration, concept-work.
+Other thematic fields: Experiments in collaboration in the university, collaborative concept-work.

 I recently finished the research project "Fortune Chasers: Transnational Hustling and the Everyday Livelihoods of Organised Theft and Scamming in Europe", funded by the Independent Research Fund Denmark (FKK).
 The project is an extension of my research on Romanian pimps, human traffickers and criminal networks engaged in different kinds of crime.
 The project explores the activities of credit-card fraud, theft, trick theft and scams, and how these activities are learned and performed.

 I am currently part of the ERC-funded research project CRIMTANG, based at the Centre for Global Criminology, Department of Anthropology, University of Copenhagen, exploring transnational crime through the lens of anthropological criminology.
 My research focus is on human trafffickers and pimps and how they navigate in an established street economy and move between and interweave legal and illegal work arenas.

 I am currently working on a co-edited special issue on transnational street business (to be published with Migration & Society, 2023).
 I have been a visiting scholar at the Department of Anthropology, UC Berkeley in 2013, and I worked as a postdoc at Stanford University (CESTA) from 2016-2018.